agdnicholson/dispatch-batch-system/README.md

 v2.0 - 21 October 2020: Improved Version
 - Consignment class / objects for better future enhancements as we can imagine consignments will hold many more details.
-- Pass consignment number algorithm as parameter to Courier classs, meaning no need for abstract extension.
+- Pass consignment number algorithm as parameter to Courier class, meaning no need for abstract extension.
 - Separate Dispatch Batch Transport from Dispatch Batch Manager class and rename log class to reflect that it is only dealing with transport tracking.